-Commission Factory's cross-channel attribution reports divide a conversion among the different touchpoints and allocate a percentage based on each channel's importance in the conversion process.
-Advertisers gain valuable insights into trends and can identify the channels that have a more significant impact on conversions.
+Commission Factory's channel attribution reports divide a conversion among the different touchpoints and allocate a percentage based on each channel's importance in the conversion process.
+Advertisers gain valuable insights into trends and can identify the channels that have a greater impact on conversions.
 They can then assign revenue and attribute it to each channel within their digital marketing strategy.
 This allows advertisers to make informed decisions on optimising their marketing efforts for better results.

 Attribution is unique for each advertiser

 Commission Factory is not a "one size fits all" solution - each advertiser is unique, and therefore, their digital marketing strategy deserves a unique approach to affiliate partnerships, reporting and attribution.

 Commission Factory's attribution stands out because it recognises that if a channel or touchpoint were to switch to a different advertiser, its importance and impact might change.
 This means that their weighting in another advertiser's campaign could be different.

 For example, imagine channels and touchpoints working together like a football team.
 As a team has various positions, effective multi-channel marketing relies on different touchpoints.
 The last touch gets the most credit, similar to a goal in football.
 Commission Factory allocates credit based on each touchpoint's contribution to the purchase, favouring more impactful ones.
 Importantly, Commission Factory's attribution model recognises that a touchpoint's value can vary in different contexts or campaigns.
 With this in mind, advertisers can adapt their strategies and make informed decisions based on the specific dynamics of their individual digital marketing efforts.